Planting A Pond: A Beginner's Guide

 - Around the edge of the pond, aim to have a mix of taller and shorter marginal plants.
 Don't space plants evenly around the edge, as this won't look natural - plant in clumps.
 For larger ponds, you can buy several of the same plant and place together in one larger pot.

 - Pick the plants you would like, then work out how many feet of water surface or of pond edge you want to cover.
 On each plant's page on our website, we suggest an approximate planting density.
 This density should give you a nice look for that area in two to three years.
 From this you can work out how many of each plant you would need.
-(Please remember that planting densities are just a guide, and growth rates will vary depending on how sunny or deep your pond is, what soil you use, where you are in the UK, and what varieties of plant you choose).
+(Please remember that planting densities are just a guide, and growth rates will vary depending on how sunny or deep your pond is, what soil you use, where you are in the UK, what varieties of plant you choose, and on the size of pot you use).
 For most people, budget will be the main limiting factor in how many plants they buy when setting up their pond.
 Don't forget to allow in the budget for any pots or soil that you might need.

 - The majority of pond plants like a position that is sunny to partial shade.
 If you plant them in deeper shade, they will usually survive but will not flower well or at all.
 If you have an area of deeper shade, consider non-flowering plants such as grasses or ferns like Japanese Rush, or Horsetail.
 Creeping plants such as Marsh Pennywort, Water Speedwell, and Water Mint, will generally produce nice-looking foliage in shade even if they don't flower.
 Oxygenating plants will also grow in shade, albeit more slowly.